artic-network/rampart-nf/README.md

 This pipeline was developed by Rachel Colquhoun.
 The ARTIC RAMPART application was developed by James Hadfield, Andrew Rambaut, Áine O'Toole, Rachel Colquhoun.
-The RAMPART Docker container was developed by Corey Ainsley and Danny Maloney.
+The RAMPART Docker container was developed by Emily Scher, Corey Ainsley and Danny Maloney.